Andrew is a climate scientist working on calibrating and combining seasonal forecasts, particularly for Africa

 Andrew provides training and support to Regional Climate Outlook Forums, helping to make best use of seasonal forecasts available to make a consensus forecast for the wet season in their region.

 Regular forecasts are provided for locations of special interest where the impact of seasonal droughts and floods is high.
-This includes prediction of West Africa monsoon rainfall in the Sahel, Soudan and Guinea coast regions, prediction of the short rains in East Africa and prediction of the wet season in NE Brazil.
+This includes prediction of Sahel, Soudan and Guinea Coast rainfall, prediction of the East African rainfall and prediction of the North-east Brazil rainfall.
 In addition, statistical predictions of annual global temperature are produced every year.

 Since joining the Met Office in 1984, Andrew has always worked with long range forecasts and related data.
 Work has included developing and verifying statistical weather forecasts for 1 month ahead for the UK and Europe, analysis of modes of variability in world wide climate data, particularly sea surface temperatures, and developing and verifying regular forecasts for tropical regions.